Frequently Asked Questions (FAQ)

 What curriculum will I use?

 FLVS online curriculum purchased for grades Kindergarten through 12th grade and supported by SDOC employees.
 All materials are online.
-For Full-time students, live lessons will be held every Monday and 1st Wednesday of each month.
+For Full-time students, live lessons will be held every Monday.

 - Language Arts (Sample Lessons available for Kindergarten, 3rd Grade & 4th Grade)